RasenGUY/blockchain-developer-bootcamp-final-project/README.md

 Note, art can also be uploaded as free to download art on through the platform, however, this can only be done by contributors to the platform.
 Some parameters transaction parameters include:

-+ Uniquesness of the nft
++ Uniqueness of the nft
     + basically the number of nft contracts that should be created
 + Price
     + how is an nft valued ? are there any methods for valueing digital art ?